5 Reasons Every AEC Firm Should Care about CMMC

 4. Major General Contractors Want to Work with Certified Specialty Contractors

 Let’s say you don’t currently work on any federal projects and don’t intend to ever work on any federal projects.
 That’s your choice, but consider this: there will always be some AEC firms that work exclusively on federal projects, but most have a mix of federal and commercial projects.
-When those businesses want to establish log-term partnerships subcontractors, are they going to select companies that can work on all their projects, or those that can only work on a subset of their projects?
+When those businesses want to establish long-term partnerships with subcontractors, are they going to select companies that can work on all of their projects, or those that can only work on a subset of their projects?

 5) CMMC is Good Business

 CMMC is not perfect, but the U.S. government got it right with this one.
 With rising cybersecurity threats—including ransomware, insider threats, and human error—proper data governance and security are critical to every AEC company.
-You don’t necessarily need to aim for CMMC Level 5 compliance, but the processes and procedures outlined at the lower levels are great data protection guideposts for any firm to follow.
+You don’t need to aim for CMMC Level 3 compliance, but the processes and procedures outlined at the lower levels are great data protection guideposts for any firm to follow.

 These processes include: